What is it Psychometric Profiling?

 There is a smidge of rocket science in it

-Personality (and preferences) are complex as each component of a person interacts, then bring your organisational culture into the equation and ones head starts to hurt.
+Personality (and preferences) are complex as each component of a person interacts, then brings your organisational culture into the equation and one’s head starts to hurt.

 What tool should I use?

 Psychometric profiling has got itself a bad rep in some business circles, undeservedly in my opinion.
 This could be due to the varying quality of the available profiles.
 Good ones do exist, so do shockers.
 Unfortunately it is not always easy to find your way through which is which.

 I can say – please don’t use the Myers Briggs Type Indicator, even the Myers Briggs peeps state not to use their tool in recruitment.
 Likewise for DiSC profiling which looks at your work style as Dominant, Influencer, Steady or Conscientious.